PCRuniversum/PCRedux/joss/paper.md

 ## Functions

-Conceptually, we divide ACs into regions of interest (ROI) for feature calculation (vignette @PCRedux Figure 5).
-Typical for qPCR, baseline, exponential/linear and plateau phases are located at the left, middle and right tail region of the curve, respectively (vignette @PCRedux Figure 5).
+Conceptually, we divide ACs into regions of interest (ROI) for feature calculation (@rodiger_pcredux_2022 Figure 5).
+Typical for qPCR, baseline, exponential/linear and plateau phases are located at the left, middle and right tail region of the curve, respectively (@rodiger_pcredux_2022 Figure 5).

 `PCRedux`'s algorithms, published by others and ourselves (`qpcR` [@ritz_qpcr:_2008], `MBmca` [@rodiger_surface_2013], `chipPCR`